saulceja08/sql-notes/Examples.md

 FROM patients;
 ```

 ### 18. **Show first name, last name, and the full province name of each patient.
-Example: 'Ontario' instead of 'ON'**
+Example: 'Ontario' instead of 'ON'.**

 **Query:**
 ```sql